josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 - Understand the basics of fetching JSON from an API; and finally
 - Know how to install packages with [npm](https://www.npmjs.com/), and have npm installed already.

+Finally, if you just want to skip ahead and see the finished product, you can [check out this repo](https://github.com/josh-collinsworth/sveltekit-blog-guide-steps) or copy it--though I have a proper, more fleshed-out [SvelteKit starter here](https://github.com/josh-collinsworth/sveltekit-blog-starter).

 **Let's get started!**